Data trends: 🟠 COP26 Progress: 🟢 2022 Momentum: 🟢

 - A proposed Chinese-backed plant, MMSEZ, is unlikely to go ahead following China’s commitment to end overseas coal finance.
 Confirming its cancellation would indicate strong commitment to an accelerated coal exit and just transition.
 It would also provide a route for China to pivot from coal-intensive investment to clean alternatives.

 The JETP offers a potentially transformational model for just transition in middle-income countries: Indonesia and India are watching JETP closely.
 Success could provide the foundations for similar approaches, but failure would send the opposite message.
 Insufficient donor support, transparency and coordination would leave climate action facing a huge political risk from communities and organised labour being left behind.
 Progress in South Africa could unlock a just coal-to-clean transition model for the world.
-All partners in the JETP are now under pressure to get it right.
+All partners in South Africa’s Just Energy Transition Partnership are now under pressure to get it right.